Preparatory A (from 2+). Lesson 24

 For the development of this skill, our parents teachers are required to spend some time on the forum, see the largest possible number of videos, read the evaluations of other professionals and write a few responses.
 This practice helps you to understand how best to evaluate and praise kids of any age so the young players can achieve the best possible learning outcomes.

-Keep practicing all of your exercises and piano pieces.
+Keep practicing all of your exercises

 At least 2 pictures and 1-2 videos of the listed activity will be counted towards your/your child's credits for graduation DIPLOMA.
 Please, upload the videos on You Tube, copy the address from the BROWSER window and past it in your Progress Diary.
 Don't forget to mention in the description of your photo/video Soft Mozart Academy, year and activity.